Lissy93/dl-sb-iac/.github/README.txt

 Supabase:
   DB_URL - The URL to your Supabase instance and project DB_KEY - The anon key to your new Supabase project

+Config:
+  DL_LOGGING_ENABLED - Enable or disable logging
+  APP_ORIGIN - The origin URL for client-app (for CORS)

+Monitoring:
+  HC_URL - The URL to the Healthcheck service GLITCHTIP_URL - URL to your GlitchTip/Sentry instance
+  GLITCHTIP_TOKEN - DSN token for GlitchTip/Sentry
+  LOGFLARE_ENDPOINT_URL - The Logflare endpoint URL

 Authentication
   SUPABASE_AUTH_EXTERNAL_GOOGLE_CLIENT_ID   - Google OAuth Client ID